Thai army detains former PM Yingluck a day after coup

 Thaksin's "red shirt" supporters were angry but said they had no immediate plans for protests.
 Many political analysts predicted tension and violence.

-Mass protests by Thaksin's well-organized loyalists would be a major test for the military.
+Mass protests by Thaksin's well-organised loyalists would be a major test for the military.

 In 2010, more than 90 people were killed in clashes, most when the army broke up protests against a pro-establishment government that had taken office after a pro-Thaksin administration was removed by the courts in 2008.